deeper-cloud/support-site/src/content/questions/how-to-add-tip.md

-# How to Add a Tip
+# How to add a tip

+The process of adding a guest's tip to the total bill.

 1. Reach the payment screen by tapping on the dollar bill icon at the bottom-center of the screen.